nehraa/Omnyxnet/PRODUCTION_READINESS.md

 ```

 Next actions (pick one)
-- I can start by running linters and tests inside a container locally and report results.
-- I can add a `Dockerfile.dev` and `docker/docker-compose.test.yml` (if missing) to make tests reproducible.
-- I can scaffold CI workflows that run the containerized checks on every PR.

 If you want me to start executing steps, tell me which of the three options above to run first.